enkidevs/curriculum/javascript/node/code-style-recommendations/styling-brackets.md

 ---
 ## Revision

-What is the name of the JavaScript property acting upon the following return clause?
+What is the name of the JavaScript language feature acting upon the following return clause?
 ```js
 function tictac() {
   return